Panda-Intelligence/xcoa/docs/PRODUCT_HUNT_COPY_OPTIMIZED.md

 - Building on Cloudflare Workers (spoiler: it's fast)
 - Why licensing is so painful (and how we're fixing it)

 Or just roast the product.
 I can take it.
-Feedback makes xCOA better.
+Feedback makes Open eCOA better.

 ---